meshplay/meshplay/docs/pages/project/contributing/contributing-docs.md

 #### alert.html

-Meshery Docs has a common include file [alert.html](https://github.com/meshery/meshery/blob/master/docs/_includes/alert.html), to provide consistent formatting for notes, warnings, and various informative callouts intended for the readers.
+Meshplay Docs has a common include file [alert.html](https://github.com/meshplay/meshplay/blob/master/docs/_includes/alert.html), to provide consistent formatting for notes, warnings, and various informative callouts intended for the readers.

 To use the `alert.html` feature in our documentation include the following code:
 ```